-If your project IS "high risk", then leave the final item in Section A blank.
+If your project IS "high risk", then leave the final item on the checklist (Question A10) in Section A blank.
 Otherwise, the form will switch to the "low risk" version (part 1 and part B), the CREC chair will have to return your form, and you will have to complete the correct "high risk" version (part 1 and part B).